roman-milk/roman-milk.github.io/mike-trains-a-slut.md

  She heard a strained voice say, "Suck it little."
 She pressed her lips against the swollen glans and pushed forward feeling it pop through into her mouth and licked the underside as it lay on the tip of her tongue.
 Beth clamped her lips tight and sucked softly at first then harder, holding the shaft tight and then pulling back her head, teasing the sensitive flesh with her soft lips as it popped from her mouth.

  "Again," Mike rasped, "Do that again."
-Report_Story #2